 Droughts are damaging because of the longterm lack of water available to the plants.
 Droughts have been responsible for some of the more serious famines in the world, although sociological factors are also important.
 Heat waves can cause extreme heat stress in crops, which can limit yields if they occur during certain times of the plants' life cycle (pollination, pod or fruit set).
-Also, heat waves can result in wilted plants (due to elevated transpiration rates) which can cause yield loss if not counteracted by irrigation.
+Also, heat waves can result in wilted plants (due to elevated transpiration rates) Impacts of Climate Change on Agriculture irrigation.
 Globally, the areas sown for the major crops of barley, maize, rice, sorghum, soybean, and wheat have all seen an increase in the percentage of area affected by drought as defined in terms of the Palmer Drought Severity Index (PDSI) since the 1960s, from approximately 5-10 % to approximately 15-25 %.
+The MOHC climate approximately 15-25 %.
 The MOHC climate model simulates the proportion of the land surface under drought to have increased from 20 to 28 % over the twentieth century.